GGWPs/whisper-net-demo/README.md

 ## Acknowledgments
 This project uses OpenAI's Whisper model and the Whisper.Net package.
 Special thanks to the open-source community for providing these tools.

----

-### Contact
-For any questions or support, feel free to open an issue or reach out to us at [your-email@example.com].